WorldCup Sampling for Multi-bit LLM Watermarking: Experiments

 \paragraph{Datasets.} Following prior work~\citep{pmlr-v202-kirchenbauer23a, zhao2024provable}, we randomly sample 200 prompts from the C4~\citep{raffel2020exploring} and OpenGen~\citep{krishna2023paraphrasing} datasets for text generation.
-We further evaluate downstream performance on four representative tasks: machine translation, text summarization, question answering, and math reasoning.
+We further evaluate downstream performance on four representative tasks with varying input and output lengths, including machine translation, text summarization, question answering, and math reasoning.
 More details are in Appendix~\ref{Appendix: Datasets}.

 \paragraph{Metrics.} We primarily use Bit Accuracy to evaluate message decoding correctness.
 Detectability is measured using AUC and Best F1 score, while text quality is assessed with Median Perplexity (PPL), ROUGE-L, BLEU, Pass@1, and the GPT-4 Score.
+Decoding efficiency is measured using decoding time (s).
 Robustness is evaluated using AUROC curves.
-Metric definitions are provided in Appendix~\ref{Appendix: Metrics}.
+Metric definitions are in Appendix~\ref{Appendix: Metrics}.

 \paragraph{Models.} For detectability and robustness evaluation, we use LLaMA3-8B-Base \cite{grattafiori2024llama} and Gemma2-9B-Base \cite{team2024gemma}.
-For downstream tasks, we additionally evaluate their Instruct-tuned variants and the latest Ministral-8B-Instruct \citep{liu2026ministral}.
+For downstream tasks, we additionally evaluate their Instruct-tuned variants including LLaMA3.1-8B-Instruct, Gemma2-9B-Instruct and the latest Ministral-8B-Instruct \citep{liu2026ministral}.
 For fairness, we compute PPL using the larger Vicuna-13B-v1.5 model \citep{vicuna2023}.
 The details are in Appendix~\ref{Appendix: Models}.

 \paragraph{Implementation Details.} Our method is implemented in Python 3.10.0 with PyTorch 2.6.0.
 All experiments are conducted on a single NVIDIA A100 80 GB GPU.
-We use a default setup with temperature = 1.0, top-k = 50, top-p = 0.95, no\_repeat\_ngram\_size = 4, layers number $m=30$, and $\alpha=1.2$, together with \emph{lefthash} and window size $c = 2$.
+We use a default setup with $g$-value function number $k=2$, temperature = 1.0, top-k = 50, top-p = 0.95, no\_repeat\_ngram\_size = 4, layers number $m=30$, and $\alpha=1.2$, together with lefthash and window size $c = 2$.